rojopolis/spellcheck-github-actions/README.md

 Now we should be good to go.

-Do note you could also use the `entrypoint.sh`
+Do note you could also use the `entrypoint.sh`, which is the script used in the Docker image.

 ```bash
 ± sh entrypoint.sh